XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 35. How do you manage secrets in Terraform?
 36. How do you manage the same infrastructure for different environments in Terraform?
 37. How do you define **module dependency** in Terraform?
-38. Can you import manually created resources into Terraform?
 39. A Terraform `apply` command failed halfway through.
 What do you do to recover and ensure the state is consistent with the infrastructure?
 40. Can you explain the Terraform plan and its purpose?
 41. Why did you choose Terraform over Boto3 for infrastructure provisioning?